Sup2point0/Quarkdown/docs/quarks.md

 The quick brown fox jumps over the lazy dog.

 <!-- #QUARK only?
-This text won’t show up on Github, but will appear in the rendered HTML.
+This text won’t show up in Markdown, but will appear in the rendered HTML.
      #QUARK only. -->

 The quick brown fox jumps over the lazy dog.
 ```